RDS-127

-RDS-127 is a drug which is used in scientific research.
+RDS-127, also known as 4,7-dimethoxy-N,N-dipropyl-2-aminoindane, is a drug of the 2-aminoindane family which is used in scientific research.
 It acts as a D_{2}-like receptor agonist and also has some serotonin and adrenergic agonist effects, as well as some anticholinergic action, and produces both anorectic and pro-sexual effects in animal studies.